FirebirdSQL/Butler/rfc/3/FBSD.rst

 .. code-block:: protobuf

+   package firebird.butler;

-   enum DependencyType {
+   enum DependencyTypeEnum {
-     UNKNOWN_DEPTYPE = 0 ; // Not a valid option, defined only to handle undefined values
+     DEPTYPE_UNKNOWN   = 0 ; // Not a valid option, defined only to handle undefined values
-     REQUIRED        = 1 ; // Resource MUST be available
+     DEPTYPE_REQUIRED  = 1 ; // The resource MUST be provided
-     PREFERRED       = 2 ; // Resource SHOULD be provided if available
+     DEPTYPE_PREFERRED = 2 ; // The resource SHOULD be provided if available
-     OPTIONAL        = 3 ; // Resource MAY be provided if available
+     DEPTYPE_OPTIONAL  = 3 ; // The resource MAY be provided if available
    }

-4.1.2 Data structures (messages)
+5.1.2 Data structures (messages)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ZeroMQ endpoint address